Meso-American look and feel? Check.

 The Ripperdactyl Riders represent the shock flying squadron of the Seraphon.
 With a flying movement of 10” they are a constant threat to your opponents.

-Their Toughness (4) is in line with the rest of the warband and with 15 wounds (or 25 for the Alpha) they can absorb a bit of damage.
+Their Toughness (4) is in line with the rest of the warband and with 15 wounds (20 for the Alpha or 25 for the Chief) they can absorb a bit of damage.

-When it is their turn to respond back, they don’t shy away with 3 attacks (4 for the Alpha) at Strength 4 for 2-4 damage.
+When it is their turn to respond back, they don’t shy away with 3 attacks (4 for the Alpha and Chief) at Strength 4 for 2/4 damage.

-For a Double they can use Voracious Appetite to try to do as much free damage as possible: it’s on a 4+ and you could potentially roll as many as 6 dice depending on the value of the ability and for a Double it can be useful.
+For a Double they can use Voracious Appetite to try to do as much free damage as possible: it’s on a 4+ for a potential 6 damage.
+Tide of Serpents from the Skink priests has a higher potential for the same cost.

-The Alpha, as all leaders of this warband, can perform a bonus move or attack if he kills in combat another enemy model at the cost for a Double.
+The Alpha and the Chief, as all leaders of this warband, can perform a bonus move or attack if they kill in combat another enemy model .

 - Terradon Rider with Sunleech Bolas: 170 points